 Brad failed to understand why his career-driven mindset didn’t illustrate how important Racheal was to him – since he was doing everything for their future.

 Still, despite this, he failed to nurture an emotional connection with Racheal.

-This missing piece in their marriage was later filled by an emotional affair.
+This missing piece in their marriage was later filled with an emotional affair.

 So they had to fix that.

-Brad and Racheal started revisited the places that kept them connected in the past.
+Brad and Racheal started revisiting the places that kept them connected in the past.